chapterjason/Versio/README.md

 In every project you want to use Versio you have to create a `versio.json` file.
 This file contains the actual version and contains configurations about the release workflow.
+To create it automatically use the `init` command.

 Always ensure that you start with the master and end somewhere with the release.